We are Dry July NZ Trust.

 - organisations which carry out marketing, market and participation research for us for the purpose of carrying out such research and providing us with advice;

 - organisations which provide us with support, sponsorship or are beneficiaries.

 We take reasonable steps to ensure that any third parties who we disclose your personal information to are bound by confidentiality and privacy obligations in relation to the protection of your personal information.

-- your authorised representatives or your legal advisers (when requested by you to do so);
+- to your authorised representatives or your legal advisers (when requested by you to do so);

-- as required or authorised by law, including to government and regulatory authorities and other organisations; and
+- as required, permitted or authorised by law, including to government and regulatory authorities and other organisations; and

-- our professional advisers, including our accountants, auditors and lawyers.
+- to our professional advisers, including our accountants, auditors, insurers and lawyers.

 Changes to personal information

 Management of personal information in your Account and Your Content is governed by you.
 You are responsible for changing these as required by you from time to time.